 Even though you’re still in the US, bank transactions can be a bad gotcha in Hawaii.
 So best to figure this out before leaving home as well.

-For the most part, you won’t find your mainland bank here, and you may not be able to find a network ATM that avoids fees.
+1. For the most part, you won’t find your mainland bank here in Hawaii, and you may not be able to find a network ATM that avoids fees.
 Our two major banks, Bank of Hawaii and First Hawaiian both assess significant fees if you use their ATM’s, but aren’t one of their customers.

-Tip: Best bet is to get cash back at Hawaii grocery stores without paying an ATM fee.
-Also, use your bank’s ATM finder to locate places in Hawaii that won’t charge a fee.
+2. Best bet is to get cash back at Hawaii grocery stores without paying an ATM fee.

-10. Prepaying for things you might not want or use.
+Don’t prepay for things you might not use.

 Hawaii is all about great activities.
 But where you buy them and how much you pay is another matter.

-It is always fair game to ask politely for the most reasonable cost possible.
-Just like you do when it comes to Hawaii deals for airfares.
-Try to buy from the source for the most flexibility in this regard.
+1. It is always fair game to ask politely for the most reasonable cost possible.
+Just like you do when it comes to cheap flights to Hawaii.
+Try to buy directly from the source, rather than a third party, for the most flexibility in this regard.
 Consider asking your hotel or vacation rental company when booking, if there are any specials.

 We look forward to your Hawaii rip off report additions in comments below.
 Mahalo!